View the schedule of classes to determine course offerings by semester.

 Intensive writing experience for students interested in writing drama for television and film.
 Emphasizes characterization, dialogue and plot development as well as conventions of and script formats for television and film.

 Principles of verbal and visual communication in creating and executing advertising ideas.
 Evaluation of the strengths and limitations of the many forms available in persuasive communication.
-Advertising copy and design, with particular emphasis on writing.
+May be repeated for credit when the topic changes.

 Fundamentals of discourse analysis, addressing both structural and lexical elements in sentence construction.
 Survey of contemporary grammars, error analysis, sociolinguistic theories of language behaviors, editorial issues such as linguistic sensitivity, the influence of informal on formal usage and the appropriate domain of editorial policy.

 A seminar involving a creative project in a particular literary form to be undertaken by each student.
-Emphasis on exploring the relationships of writing and publications and on developing one's writing in specific publications contexts.
+Explores the relationships of writing and publications and on developing one’s writing in specific publications contexts.
+Lab fee may be required.

 An opportunity for students to apply skills developed through coursework while gaining practical experience in writing and/or editing within a professional setting.
 Grading: pass/fail.
-Course is eligible for a continuing studies grade. prerequisite: senior status and consent of the program director
+Course is eligible for a continuing studies grade. prerequisites: consent of the program director or English program internship coordinator

 An advanced technical and professional writing seminar in which each student presents a formal proposal and a major writing project for peer review and critiques other participants' work at all stages of the project development process.